 In today’s world of online connectivity, many people who work from home or go to school online could be devastated by internet failure.
 Here is another scenario.

 The internet service isn’t working so a technician spends several hours troubleshooting.
 He discovers the underground line that runs 500 feet from the road to the home must be replaced because the pipe that was installed 25 years ago to protect the line has deteriorated and collapsed, crushing the wires.
 The costs of trenching, excavation, material, labor, and possibly cutting through the driveway, sidewalk, or yard could all be covered by the Underground Service Line Coverage Endorsement up to the limit.

-Underground Service Line Coverage is still somewhat new to the insurance industry so be sure to talk to your local agent about the exposures of underground service lines that provide many necessary services to your home.
+Be sure to talk to your local independent agent about the exposures of underground service lines that provide many necessary services to your home.
 The minimal additional premium you’d pay would be well worth it if it saves you thousands of dollars in unexpected and devastating expenses!

 Do you have any suggestions or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.

 This blog was written by Joyce Schuett, senior Personal Lines underwriter and trainer.

 This article is intended for general educational and illustrative purposes only and should not be construed to communicate legal or professional advice.
 Further, this article is not an offer to sell insurance.
 Please consult with your licensed insurance agent for specific coverage details and your insurance eligibility.
 All policies are subject to the terms, conditions, limitations, definitions, and exclusions contained therein.